devesh-jani/microarch_finalproject/victim/README.md

 **Issue:** Slow inference
 ```
-Solution: Use smaller model or enable OpenBLAS/CUDA builds
+Solution: Use smaller model or rebuild with OpenBLAS/CUDA (see cmake options above)
 ```

 **Issue:** Can't pin to CPU